mozilla/socialapi-dev/docs/socialAPI.md

 ----------------------------
 ### `social.ambient-notification-area`

 Sent by the worker, to set the properties for the provider icon and user profile data used for the toolbar button.
+If the users portrait and userName are absent, the button UI will indicate a logged out state.

 *Argument:*
 **background** DEPRECATED, replaced by iconURL